 You are about to enter the Clinical Studies section of this website.
 These clinical studies are provided for informational and educational purposes only as scientific publications under Section 5 of the Dietary Supplement Health and Education Act.
 These scientific publications should not be viewed as suggesting Ubiquinol is intended to have any effect on disease.
 Ubiquinol is sold as a dietary supplement and is not intended to treat, mitigate, cure, or prevent any disease.
 No information included on this site should be construed as medical advice.
 Consult your doctor or qualified health practitioner for medical advice.
 Never delay or disregard seeking medical advice because of something you have read on this website.
 You must agree to these terms before proceeding to the Clinical Studies section.

-Kaneka Ubiquinol™ is clinically proven to be more absorbable by your body than CoQ10.
 The following are summaries and abstracts of clinical research on ubiquinol and ubiquinol absorption by the body using Kaneka Ubiquinol, along with other scientific studies [or research].

 Study: Supplementation with the reduced form of coenzyme Q10 decelerates phenotypic characteristics of senescence and induces a peroxisome proliferatoractivated receptor-alpha gene expression signature in SAMP1 mice.